Lysioneer/Python-Test/README.md

 TaskC
 - It's only 99% complete since I couldn't find a solution to how to order it first by value of the dictionary
 - and then by the key.
 Spent like 2-3 hours on that.
 - There are some stuff that could definitely be done better.
-For example the amount of most frequent numbers could be a variable.
+For example the amount of most frequent letters could be a variable.
 - Now it's showing just those three.